fravij99/Vineyard-anomaly-detection/README.md

 # README - Anomaly Detection Library
+Hey there!

+This is my master thesis repository.
-This library provides tools for anomaly detection in multi-dimensional datasets.
+This library provides tools for anomaly detection in multi-dimensional datasets came form iGrape projects.
 It includes methods for data preprocessing, model creation, and anomaly detection using various algorithms.

 ## Usage
 ### Loading and Preprocessing Data